incordai/watchman/README.md

     style AGENTS fill:#2d2a4a,stroke:#a78bfa,color:#ede9fe
 ```

-**The red box is the point.** The cloud gateway is a phone book and a post box.
-It
-never holds plaintext, never arbitrates conflicts, and the system keeps working when
-it is unreachable.

-### Where a memory comes from and where it goes
+**The red box is the whole argument.** Every competitor's diagram has that box in the middle, holding the data.
+Here it is off to the side, holding nothing, and the system survives its absence.

+### The loop that makes an agent improve instead of drift

 ```mermaid
 flowchart LR